Photon diffusion in space and time in a second-order nonlinear disordered medium: Summary and Conclusions

 \section{Summary and Conclusions}

 In conclusion, we have experimentally and numerically investigated the diffusion of light in a second-order nonlinear disordered material with a strong nonlinear coefficient.
 In the experiments, a cylindrical pellet of KDP microcrystals, packed in a random orientation, was employed.
 The spatial and temporal diffusion profiles of fundamental and second harmonic light have been measured, along with incident light at the second harmonic wavelength.
 The experimental data were used to estimate the transport parameters to the best possible accuracy.
 Next, the experimental results were supported by a theoretical model derived from first principles and led to the coupling of transport equations for the linear and non-linear beams.
 A Monte Carlo scheme has been used to solve this model numerically in the same geometry as in the experiment.
-Excellent agreement has been obtained in the spatial and temporal behavior seen in the experiments.
+Excellent agreement has been obtained in the spatial behavior seen in the experiments, along with very good qualitative agreement in the temporal behavior.
 Moreover, this model allowed a clear interpretation of the experimental results.

-We expect this work to lay down the platform for further modeling of light transport in nonlinear disorder.
+We note that this work addresses spatial and temporal diffusion separately for both fundamental and second-harmonic light.
+In the domain of linear disorder, researchers have investigated spatio-temporal diffusion \cite{pattelli2016, sperling2016}, which has very interesting implications in light transport.
+Naturally, spatio-temporal diffusion of second-harmonic light, simultaneously with the fundamental, will form an exciting frontier in nonlinear disorder physics.
+Indeed, the streak camera used for this work has the capability to simultaneously capture spatial and temporal diffusion.
+Besides, in our cylindrical geometry, there is a scope for exploration of transverse diffusion of second harmonic as well as fundamental light.
+These topics will form the object of our future interest, starting with the current numerical models.
+We expect the present work to lay down the platform for further modeling of light transport in nonlinear disorder.